edydkim/edydkim.github.com/_posts/2013-04-26-hypertable-distilled.md

 )
 {% endcapture %}
 {% include JB/liquid_raw %}
-+Note+: The column family 'department' can belong to only one access group.
+**Note**: The column family 'department' can belong to only one access group.
 If the column family belong to one more access group HYPERTABLE HQL parse error is occured.

 Run a query below then, check elaspsed time and throughput.
 {% capture text %}